 Your specific AC cost will be based on your home’s floor plan, ductwork, square footage, and the energy efficiency or noise reduction features you choose.
 To get a quote for your home and learn about $35/mo financing options, please complete the free estimate form on this page or call us at 800-398-4663.

 Where is the best place to install an air conditioner?

-Absolutely, just like furnaces and heat pumps, air conditioners need to be sized to fit the square feet of the house and the size of the ducting.
-This sizing is done during the appointment with our Home Energy Specialist, and not only does it ensure the equipment fits your home, it ensures you don’t pay too much for too big of an AC unit.
-AC is an investment and we work with you to ensure it is sized to fit.
+Yes.
+Just like furnaces and heat pumps, air conditioners need to be sized to fit the square footage of the house and size of the ducting.
+This sizing is done during the appointment with our Home Energy Specialist, who ensures the equipment fits your home so you don’t overpay for a larger AC unit.

 I have one hot bedroom on the top floor.
 What’s the best way to cool it?

 For more information about inconsistent cooling in your house and what to do about it, check out our blog post on the subject.